Palinghamer/KBRobot/README.md

 ### Data model

-Please refer to the graph below for a graph of the current ontology model.
+Please refer to the graph below for a graph of the current ontology.

 ![Ontology graph](ontology/LabEL_ontology_V4.png)
 _Figure 1: Visualisation of the LabEL ontology._